Novaya Gazeta, the last independent newspaper in Russia, falls silent

 The invasion edition — published in Russian and Ukrainian — sold out within hours on Feb.
 25. Two weeks later, its cover depicted “Swan Lake’s” “dance of the swans” silhouetted against a fiery mushroom cloud, with the headline, “An issue of ‘Novaya,’ created in accordance with all the rules of Russia’s amended Criminal Code.”

-The headline eloquently conveyed the difficulties of reporting on the war under Russia’s harsh new censorship laws; even the words “war,” “invasion” and “attack” are banned and publishing information that discredits the military is criminalized.
+The headline eloquently conveyed the difficulties of reporting on the war under Russia’s harsh new censorship laws; even the words “war,” “invasion” and “attack” are banned, and publishing information that discredits the military is criminalized.
 Analysts warn there is no guarantee that the restrictions — introduced as tough wartime measures amid what the Kremlin calls “an unprecedented information war” against Russia — will ever be lifted.

 Kolesnikov said the only reason the newspaper had managed to continue publishing as long as it had was because of Muratov’s authority.

 “It’s hard to say how long the suspension will last, because even if the ‘special operation’ ends, the authoritarian regime which crushed all independent media in Russia will not go away,” he said.
-“The Kremlin and Lubyanka can enjoy the complete emptiness of an alternative — that is professional, not propaganda — information space,” he said referring to Lubyanka, headquarters of the FSB, a successor to the KGB.
+“The Kremlin and Lubyanka can enjoy the complete emptiness of an alternative — that is professional, not propaganda — information space,” he said referring to Lubyanka, the headquarters of the FSB, a successor to the KGB.

 Since the invasion, Russian authorities have blocked dozens of Russian independent media outlets, including Dozhd television, whose journalists left Russia, and Echo of Moscow radio, disbanded by its board, which is controlled by state-owned gas company Gazprom.